-Safe to say social media was quick to put in their two cents, some opposed to it, but some rooting for the trend to kick off.
-Several believe this will allow women to feel empowered and self-confident in their body, by breaking the social norms of what a woman’s body should look like.
+Safe to say social media was quick to put in their two cents, some opposed to it, but some rooted for the trend to kick off.
+Several believe this will allow women to feel empowered and self-confident in their bodies, by breaking the social norms of what a woman’s body should look like.

 Celebrities have even started to participate in the trend as well.
-In January, Miley Cyrus shared a photo of herself, becoming a modern-advocate of celebrating uniqueness, showing off her natural look and sporting pink’ unicornpits’.
-Because let’s face it, if there is anyone that is going to participate in a trend like this, is Cyrus herself.
-Who is known for her quirky style and 2012 out of the blue meltdown.
+Miley Cyrus shared a photo of herself, becoming a modern advocate of celebrating uniqueness, showing off her natural look, and sporting pink’ unicornpits’.
+Because let’s face it, if there is anyone that is going to participate in a trend like this, it is Cyrus herself.
+She is known for her quirky style and 2012 out-of-the-blue meltdown.

 Ah, the power of social media keeps amazing me every day.
 Well, at least there will be more color in the world, right?
 I guess we’ll be seeing more rainbows armpits this year, and if that’s keeping people from bullying other people, then go for it.
 Show me your pink pits and embrace that culture, sister.
 I guess you can call it an accessory to your outfit.

 Long live colorful pits and a summer to remember.
-Honestly, I probably won’t try this myself, but I am here for it, and I support you.
+I probably won’t try this myself, but I am here for it and support you.
 Firstly, because I love the color, I’ll admit it, it makes me happy.
 But secondly, I love that people are embracing something that has been taboo for so long.

 Hair is hair, it’ll grow back and you can cut it anytime you want.
 Sure, the rainbow dye isn’t “natural”, but it’s fun so yeah, you win this time internet.
 Fan of it, you do you.